Warbo/chriswarbo-net/unfinished/2017-03-03-computing_numbers.md

 This is a sequel to [an earlier blog post about computable numbers]( /blog/2017-02-27-listing_things.html).
 In that post I gave a simple suggestion for computing numbers to unlimited precision using a Turing machine.
-Personally, I much prefer language/algebraic approaches to computability, so I also wrote up an alternative language-based approach that I find cleaner:
+Personally, I much prefer linguistic/algebraic approaches to computability, so I also wrote up an alternative language-based approach that I find cleaner:

  - Similar to before, we will represent a number as two never-ending "streams" of bits, one on each side of the radix point.
- - Rather than fiddling around with binary tapes, interleaving, etc. we will keep everything abstract by data using [free variables]( https://en.wikipedia.org/wiki/Free_variables_and_bound_variables).
+ - Rather than fiddling around with binary tapes, interleaving, etc. we will keep everything abstract by using [free variables]( https://en.wikipedia.org/wiki/Free_variables_and_bound_variables).
 We will use 4 variables `l0`, `l1`, `r0` and `r1`.
  - Now we choose a universal programming language; I'm quite fond of